mjclemente/mjclemente.github.io/_posts/2016-09-01-validating-email-with-mailgun-coldfusion.markdown

 ![Mailguncfc email validation dump](/public/assets/images/mailguncfc-validation-dump.png)

 So, there you have it.
 Here's the closing TL;DR. 1) There's a lot of problems with CFML email validation.
 2) Mailgun's email validation service is far more accurate than other approaches.
 3) It's really easy to use.
-Don't reinvent the wheel; you should probably be validating email with Mailgun.
+Don't reinvent the wheel; you should probably be validating email with Mailgun.[^6]

 <hr />
 [^1]: You can sign up for free, no credit card required, and use their sandbox server to send 300 emails a day (to 5 authorized recipients), or add your own domain and send 10,000 a month for free.
 In my opinion, that's a developer friendly service.
 You do need a mobile phone number as well.